tranbao0/SongRanking/README.md

 # Song Ranking Video Automation Engine

-An automated pipeline for tracking music video popularity across genres and rendering countdown-style compilation videos from the results.
+Pipeline for tracking music video popularity across genres and rendering countdown-style compilation videos from the results.
-The system has three components that build on each other: a discovery and data layer that tracks genre-tagged artists and their view-count history over time, a chart engine that turns that history into named rankings, and a render pipeline that turns a ranking into a finished video.
+Three components: a discovery/data layer, a chart engine, and a render pipeline.

 ## Table of contents